 We were confident that with the right opportunities we could deliver effective support packages which would not only promote independent living, but enable people to grow and realise their potential.
 The community support service has developed from a vision into reality in a short space of time and has now been in operation for more than seven years.

 Our services receive funding from a variety of sources, such as Supporting People and Manchester's Directorate of Adults and Wellbeing.

 Central to our approach has been the delivery of services at a local level.
-With offices in Manchester, Cheshire and Rochdale, we are well-placed to respond to the needs of service users.
+With offices in Manchester and Cheshire, we are well-placed to respond to the needs of service users.
 Primarily we provide floating support services, but we also have some supported accommodation in Cheshire.

 Our expertise in delivering support has developed over the last few years and we now work with people who have a range of issues and come from diverse backgrounds.
 For example, we work with: